punctuationmarks/Dossier/thots.md

 uniform

+layout is looking better but the UI is still ugly, as fuck

+- next, finish all the sever side stuff with the basics for the app so you can beta test it on your pone before you get too deep into the css

 ideas: make it vanilla EVERYTHING, so no bootstrap and just vanilla JS (you need to get better at it anyway)
 thought: make it on heroku and allow people to sign up (with a secret key?) could make it super easy to change and make into a cyclist forum too